sayalitandel/KBC-quiz-using-TCP-IP-socket-programming/README.md

 Hope you'll like it.
 # Requirements
 + Command prompt
++ Visual Studio Code for easy understanding of program
 # Steps
 + 1.Open 2 command prompts
 + 2.Run the Server program and then the Client program simultaneously.